Japanese Bobtail vs Javanese Cat: Complete Comparison (2026)

 Health and Lifespan Comparison

 Japanese Bobtail has a typical lifespan of 14-16 years, while Javanese Cat lives approximately 12-16 years.
 Health profiles differ significantly between these cats.
 Japanese Bobtail is predisposed to Tail Considerations, General Health, with associated veterinary costs for monitoring and treatment.
-Javanese Cat faces its own health challenges including Genetic Conditions, Other Health Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Javanese Cat faces its own health challenges including Genetic Conditions, dental disease, kidney conditions, and breed-specific eye issues.
+Documented health-predisposition counts are comparable, but the diseases and their management are distinct.
 Insurance considerations differ between the two cats based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health